 For online offerings: WSS does not record online classes or workshops, therefore students are urged to ensure they can attend all sessions prior to registration.

-The WSS refund policy for online and outdoor classes and workshops is as follows:
+The WSS refund policy for in-person, outdoor and online classes and workshops is as follows:

-Withdrawal 7 days or more before the start of the class or visiting artist workshop - 50% refund less a $10 administrative fee.
+Withdrawal 7 days or more before the start of the class – 50% refund less a $25 administrative fee.

 Withdrawal 6 days or less before the start of the workshop a refund will only be permitted if there is a waitlist for the workshop and someone else registers in your place.
 Otherwise, no refund will be given.